nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s health care system was hostile to sexual minorities and has institutionalised unfair treatment of ethnic and religious minorities, a top physician said Friday vowing to battle against inequalities.

 The new President of the College of Physicians Upul Dissanayake told fellow doctors at his induction in Colombo on Friday that the health sector had failed to recognise diversity and there was widespread discrimination.

+The majority of healthcare personnel discriminates against 12 percent of Sri Lanka’s population estimated to be from the LGBTIQ (people who have identified themselves as lesbian, gay, bisexual, transgender, intersex, or questioning), Dissanayake said.

+He quoted a 2013 study showing that sexual minorities feared seeking help from psychiatrists or psychologists to discuss the violence they may have faced.
+And of those who sought assistance, 12 percent had a negative reaction from a doctor.

 ...